 Male Wood Duck (Aix sponsa) perched in a tree at Burnaby Lake Regional Park (Purchase)

 I’m not a “Bird Photographer”, I just seem to photograph a lot of birds!
 I visited Burnaby Lake Regional Park on three occasions this past fall, and wound up photographing birds (along with other subjects) every time.
 Owning a longer telephoto lens has not only been great for my landscape photography, but has made some bird photography more successful than it was before.
 On my first visit to Burnaby Lake last year I went to Piper Spit.
 I’d driven to this location about 25 years ago but never actually visited when I lived in Burnaby and Coquitlam around that time.
 So when I was finished photographing at Deer Lake Park one evening, I headed to Burnaby Lake to check out this location at last.
-It is a nice spot to just be in but it is also a spot with a lot of bird photography potential.
+It is a nice spot to just be in but it is also a spot with good bird photography potential.
 There are a lot of bird species at Piper Spit!
-The fanciest is the off course or escaped Mandarin Duck, but I think the native Wood Ducks like the one in the top photo are my favourite.
-They are one of the few ducks that will perch in trees, and I was lucky enough to come across a few doing just that just above Eagle Creek runs right out to Piper Spit.
+The fanciest is the “off course” or escaped Mandarin Duck, but I think the native Wood Ducks like the one in the top photo are my favourite.
+They are one of the few ducks that will perch in trees, and I was lucky enough to come across a few doing just that just above Eagle Creek where it flows out to Piper Spit.